Pittsburg Browns: The ballpark

 The Pittsburg Browns hosted minor league home games at Jaycee Park.
 The ballpark was preceded by the "Pittsburg Ball Park."
 Built in 1940, Jaycee Park is still in use today.
 Prior to original construction, the Pittsburg Junior Chamber of Commerce (the Jaycees) purchased the property, which was adjacent to Lincoln Park.
 The land was deeded to the City of Pittsburg, and the ballpark was constructed by the Works Projects Administration.
 The first game was held on July 4, 1940, before a dedication on August 11, 1940.
 The ballpark originally had a covered wooden grandstand and a concrete foundation, with all seats having backs.
 The original ballfield was enclosed by a red brick wall along the streets down 3rd base line and left-to-center field that still exists today.
 Originally, the center field distance was 450 feet.
 Still in use today, the ballpark has been renovated with field turf and new grandstands.
-Jaycee Park is located at 12th Street and Highway 69.
+Jaycee Park is located at 12th Street & Highway 69 in Pittsburg, Kansas.